rd-alliance/metadata-directory/use_cases/ivoa-international-virtual-observatory-alliance.md

 ---
-title: IVOA - International Virtual Observatory Alliance
+title: IVOA (International Virtual Observatory Alliance)
 slug: ivoa-international-virtual-observatory-alliance
 description: <p>The International Virtual Observatory Alliance (IVOA) is an organisation that debates and agrees to technical standards that are needed to make the Virtual